AlbertSuarez/dreambooth-stable-diffusion/README.md

 Seed: 75576
 ```

+The only difference is that I used `Subject_Type: dog` for the `caosdelola` use case, which is the token name of my dog.

 ## ☑️ Results

+### 🧑🏻‍💻 My Personal Token

 Here are some of the results I got from the model with the used `prompt` and `cfg_scale`: